Vesec/ICT223-Dashboard/README.md

 # About #

-The repository contains the JSON files for each widget and the python files required to send data to the Thingsboard dashboard.
+- The repository contains the JSON files for each widget and the python files required to send and display data about the system to the Thingsboard dashboard.

-The targets.py file needs to be modified to reflect the api url and token of the offsite dashboard in Thingsboard.
+- The targets.py file needs to be modified to reflect the api url and token of the offsite dashboard in Thingsboard and is seperated to accomodate for multiple API's.

-The functions in Calls.py require a Raspberry Pi with a SenseHat installed.
+- ==The functions in Calls.py require a Raspberry Pi with a SenseHat installed.==

 ## Calls.py ##